opener-project/opener-project.github.com/source/getting-started/how-to/domain-adaption.md

 + Annotate the corpus with named entities annotations.
 D3.52 provides guidelines for such annotations in the tourist domain.
 These guidelines can be adapted for the annotations of other domains.

 ## Train the model for opinion detection
-+ The model for opinion detection must be trained with the data from the annotated corpus (cf. ??RUBENwhere??)
++ The model for opinion detection must be trained with the data from the annotated corpus (see detailed instructions at https://github.com/opener-project/opinion_miner_deluxe)

 ## Train the model for named entity detection
 + The model for named entity detection must be trained with the data from the annotated corpus (cf. http://www.opener-project.eu/documentation/domain-adaptation-toolkit.html)